ewolff/microservices-primer/manuscript/chapter3.md

 Therefore, the relevant advantages depend on the respective use context.
-How Microservices should be used in the context of a certain system likewise depends on the specific advantages which are supposed to be realized.
+How Microservices should be used in the context of a certain system, likewise depends on the specific advantages which are supposed to be realized.